zMarkitos/zMOptimization_2026/Optimization_English.md

   use-alternate-keepalive: true
 ```

-Sends a keepalive packet per second to the player.
-Only kicks the player if none were responded to within 30 seconds.
+Sends one keepalive packet per second to the player.
+Only ejects the player if none were answered in 30 seconds.
 Reduces disconnections for players with unstable connections.

 > Incompatible with **TCPShield**.